Carglglz/upydev/DOCS/Documentation.md

 Use the sensor to profile battery usage and estimate battery life left.

-It will made 100 measurements during 5 seconds.
+It will take 100 measurements during 5 seconds.

 Usage: `upydev ina_batt -batt [BATTERY CAPACITY IN mAh]`